kyma-project/busola/docs/extensibility/resources.md

 ## Overview

-This document describes the required Config Map setup that you need to configure in order to handle your CRD UI page.
+This document describes the required ConfigMap setup that you need to configure in order to handle your CRD UI page.
-All Config Map `data` sections can be provided as either JSON or YAML.
+You can provide all the ConfigMap `data` sections as either JSON or YAML.

 ## Extension version